Pros & Cons of Combined Compot Composting

 - It is small for a reason – because it is more efficient in this size, nourishing many different parts of your garden without the need to spread compost.
 The worms do the work for you

 - You don’t need to wait for everything to decompose.
 Just keep topping it up

 - Liquid goes directly into the ground

-- One the down side – it helps if you can bend down.
-Otherwise put the Compot inside raised garden beds.
+- On the downside – it helps if you can bend down.
+Otherwise, put the Compot inside raised garden beds.

 - Seeds can grow from the composted material if you don’t ferment your waste

-- And nothing to do with composting but the Compot breeds Soldier Fly Larvae.
-Great for your chooks and fish if you have them.
+- And nothing to do with composting but the Compot loves Soldier Fly Larvae.
+Great for your chooks and fish also, if you have them.